Information Systems» open the printable major» search for more Areas of Study

 Postgraduate coursework programs can add further specialisations in areas including business, safety, quality assurance and teaching.
 To explore such options please visit the Postgraduate Handbook.

-The following list provides some example jobs for Information Systems graduates.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates of a Bachelor of Business majoring in Information Systems.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 Getting the Edge

 Most employers seek to recruit people who have relevant work experience and an appreciation for their industry.
 Here is a check list of ideas about gaining experience and industry knowledge.

 - Check the type of experience most employers in your field of interest expect.
 Don’t overlook the part time work you may be currently doing.
 Most employers understand that the skills are transferrable even if the work is not in their industry.

 - Check your academic program for any courses that involve a placement or the opportunity to undertake an industry based project.